aia-uclouvain/pydl8.5/python_library/doc/user_guide.rst

 Optimal Decision Trees
 ----------------------

-This project implements the DL8.5 algorithm for learning optimal binary decision trees.
+This project implements the DL8.5 algorithm for learning optimal binary decision trees, and provides a Python interface for this algorithm.
 Examples of decision trees are classification trees and regression trees.
 Classification trees are predictors in which the predictions correspond to class labels; regression trees are predictors in which the predictions are numerical.